eurostat/happyGISCO/README.md

 happygisco
 =========

-Simple microservice (API) on top of _Eurostat_ GISCO web-services.
+Simple geoservice interface (API) on top of _Eurostat_ GISCO web-services.
 ---

 **About**

-This project implements a `Python` interface of the API to GISCO services.
-Further, it encapsulates the interface within a container so as to be distributed...
+This project implements a `Python` interface of the API to [GISCO](http://ec.europa.eu/eurostat/web/gisco) web-services.
+This material accompanies the articles referenced below and illustrates the idea of data as a service.

 <table align="center">
     <tr> <td align="left"><i>documentation</i></td> <td align="left">available at: http://happygisco.readthedocs.io</td> </tr>